fortinet/fortiadc-ingress/README.md

 | virtual-server-persistence | Specify a predefined or user-defined persistence configuration name.
 For more details, see the FortiADC Handbook on persistence rules.| |

 ## Annotation in Service

+:heavy_exclamation_mark: The FortiADC Ingress Controller version 1.0.0 only supports services of type NodePort.

 |Parameter  | Description | Default |
 |--|--|--|
 | health-check-ctrl | Enable/disable the health checking for the real server pool. |disable |